Willow-Systems/pebble-rain-alert/readme.md

 - [ ] Implement settings page (for API Key and location override)
 - [ ] Only run the weather-pin-check when the app is started from a wakeup event
 - [ ] Add toggle when the app is opened from the app menu

+## Build the Alpha

+The only way to install *Rain Alert* at the moment is to compile it youself with your darksky api key.
+No timeline pins will actually be created.

+Clone the git repo and set the value of the variable `darkSkyApiKey` to your API key.
+Then build locally using the `pebble build` command and side load to your watch.

 ## Authors